n0tic/KeypadSystem/README.md

 # KeypadSystem
 A simple keypad system I made for Unity.
-I built the system for multiple types of usages since I want to be able to use this system again if needed.
+I built the system for multiple types of usages.
 This system can be used pretty easily with these type of games:
 - FPS type game.
 - Mouse click type game